-Old movies and books asserted by 2018 we would have flying cars, auto-fastening shoes, laser guns, and jet packs - and they were right.
+Old movies and books asserted by 2021 we would have flying cars, auto-fastening shoes, laser guns, and jet packs - and they were right.
 But what they didn't see coming was how runners would be able to feed their own futurist fandom with a huge choice of top running tech.

-We may still need roads, but we may no longer need laces, maps, hardcopy schedules, analogue stop watches, or personal trainers.
+We may still need roads, but we may no longer need laces, maps, hardcopy schedules, analogue stopwatches, or personal trainers.